Morning after pill

 The most effective emergency contraception is provided by having a copper IUD (intrauterine device) inserted and is an alternative to morning after pills.
 Copper IUDs can prevent pregnancy if fitted within 5 days of unprotected intercourse, or within 5 days of the earliest reasonably predicted date of ovulation.

 EllaOne is slightly more effective than Levonelle.
-Studies show, if they are taken in the first 72 hours (3 days) after intercourse, pregnancy rates are close to 2 in 100 with Levonelle and 1.5 in 100 with ellaOne.
+Studies show, if taken in the first 72 hours (3 days) after intercourse, pregnancy rates are close to 2 in 100 with Levonelle and 1.5 in 100 with ellaOne.
 EllaOne remains effective up to 120 hours (5 days) after intercourse.

 Levonelle or ellaOne work best if taken early and should be taken as soon as possible after intercourse.